souvikmaji/autocomplete/README.md

 ## Constraints

-1.Matches can occur anywhere in the string, not just at the beginning.
+1. Matches can occur anywhere in the string, not just at the beginning.
 For example, eryxshould match archaeopteryx (among others).

-2.The ranking of results should satisfy the following:
+2. The ranking of results should satisfy the following:

 a.
 We assume that the user is typing the beginning of the word.
 Thus, matches at thestart of a word should be ranked higher.
 For example, for the input pract, the resultpractical should be ranked higher than impractical.